Menu

 route_support router defined

 Five nodes.
 Two paths.
 One StateGraph.
-Here’s how they connect.
+Here is how they all connect.

-The classifier runs first, then the KB search, then the router picks a path.
+The classifier runs first.
+Then the KB search.
+Then the router picks a path.
 One path leads to the response generator.
 The other leads to escalation.
-Both converge at the logger before ending.
+Both meet again at the logger before the graph ends.

 # Build the graph